martijnbolt/tau/README.md

 1. Self-defining scalable system
    * gather knowledge and agree or disagree over it, and perform automated actions arising from the discussion
    * a decentralized program that everyone writes, a program that is waiting for its users to tell it what to do.
 That program can be the rules of the blockchain itself, effectively [democratizing the rules of governance](https://thecreativecrypto.com/the-first-million-person-conversation-interview-ohad-asor-of-tau-chain/) at the most fundamental level allowing all users equal rights
+   * Tau Chain allows users to change the choice mechanism of itself by having clear rules of changing the rules, to change Tau's code with time recursion in order to deal with rules of changing the rules.
+This is an important aspect involved in the choice of fixed-point logic for TML, and λY calculus on the Beta (apropos, Bauer showed in "On Self-Interpreters For System-T and Other Typed λ-Calculi" that a language can self-interpret only if it has fixed point, which rules out total programming languages)
 1. Self-defining deterministic logic
    * Tau doesn't guess the people's opinion. that's the main reason we use logic, not ML for example
    * Why the logic was chosen with regard to partial fixed point